 MAY: This word, or the adjective "OPTIONAL", mean that an item is truly optional.
 One vendor may choose to include the item because a particular marketplace requires it or because the vendor feels that it enhances the product while another vendor may omit the same item.
 An implementation which does not include a particular option MUST be prepared to interoperate with another implementation which does include the option, though perhaps with reduced functionality.
 In the same vein an implementation which does include a particular option MUST be prepared to interoperate with another implementation which does not include the option (except, of course, for the feature the option provides.)

 Markets and Use Cases

 The following markets and use cases were identified in IEEE 802.15-20-0108r0

+See document 802.15-20-0213r5 for the complete list